An Empirical Study to Understand How Students Use ChatGPT for Writing Essays: Method

-Note that the observed metrics have limitations and cannot fully capture users' cognitive and behavioral processes.
-For example, if a participant writes words manually, we cannot determine whether these words were generated based on their memory and knowledge or derived from the ChatGPT response and rephrased in their own way (depicted as a gray dotted line that passes through the participant in Figure~\ref{fig:dataflow}-(1)).
-We used these metrics to provide insights into how users engage with LLM-powered tools and how their usage relates to other constructs.
+We used these metrics to gain insight into how users interact with GenAI and how their use relates to other constructs~\footnote{Note that these observed metrics have limitations and cannot fully capture users' cognitive and behavioral processes.
+For example, if a participant writes words manually, we cannot determine whether those words were generated from their own memory and knowledge or derived from a ChatGPT response and rephrased in their own way.
+In such cases, the words are categorized as user-added, since they were typed rather than copy-pasted (depicted as a gray dotted line passing through the participant in \autoref{fig:dataflow}-(1)).}.